 The beef R&P program operates as the Cattlemen's Beef Promotion and Research Board.
 The program's goal is to maintain and expand domestic and foreign markets and uses for beef and beef products.
 The program is funded by a mandatory assessment of $1 per head collected each time cattle are sold.
 Imported cattle, beef, and beef products have a comparable assessment.

-These assessments, about $77 million annually, fund the Cattlemen's Beef Promotion and Research Board, which runs the industry’s research and promotion activities under AMS oversight.
+The Cattleman’s Beef Promotion and Research Board receives about $42 million of the approximately $75 million in assessments collected, with the remainder going to Qualified State Beef Councils.
+The Board runs the industry’s research and promotion activities under AMS oversight.
 From 2014 through 2018, the Beef R&P Program has enhanced the demand for beef at an estimated rate of return of $11.91 for every assessment dollar invested in the program, according to the latest economic evaluation.

 Organizational Structure